+91 9850899363 Affiliated to

 6. Provides relief from the harmful effects of Pitru Dosh.

-2. Tripindi Shraddha Puja at Trimbakeshwar
+2. Trimbakeshwar Tripindi Shraddha Puja

-There are various Tripindi Shraddha Puja benefits, including:
+There are various benefits, including:

 1. Brings happiness, peace, wealth, and good health to the family.